IBM/sarama/tools/README.md

 Some of these tools mirror tools that ship with Kafka, but these tools won't require installing the JVM to function.

 - [kafka-console-producer](./kafka-console-producer): a command line tool to produce a single message to your Kafka custer.
-- [kafka-console-partitionconsumer](./kafka-console-producer): a command line tool to consume a single partition of a topic on your Kafka cluster.
+- [kafka-console-partitionconsumer](./kafka-console-partitionconsumer): a command line tool to consume a single partition of a topic on your Kafka cluster.
+- [kafka-console-topicconsumer](./kafka-console-topicconsumer): a command line tool to consume all partition of a topic on your Kafka cluster.